Interstate 87 (New York): Designation and early construction

 The origins of the Major Deegan Expressway date back to 1936 when the Regional Plan Association concluded that in order to relieve New York City's traffic problems, a limited-access, truck-accessible expressway should be built on the west side of the Bronx.
 This route would connect the brand-new Triborough Bridge to the proposed New York State Thruway in Westchester County.
 A 1.5 mi section of the expressway from the bridge to the Grand Concourse was completed in April 1939.
 The highway was adorned with Whitestone-style light posts placed every 75 ft of the six-lane highway, each of which were 12 ft in width.
 The expressway was designated as New York State Route 1B (NY 1B) c.
 1941; however, the designation was removed by 1947.
 In 1945, public works planner Robert Moses proposed extending the highway to the proposed Thruway.
 Construction on the extension began in 1950, and the new route was opened in 1956.
 The Major Deegan Expressway is named for William Francis Deegan, who died in 1932.
 He was an architect, a major in the Army Corps of Engineers, and a Democratic political leader in New York City.

 I-87 was assigned on August 14, 1957, as part of the establishment of the Interstate Highway System.
 The highway initially utilized the preexisting New York State Thruway from Albany to Newburgh and in lower Westchester County, and the Major Deegan Expressway in New York City.
 From Newburgh to the Elmsford area, I-87 was to follow a new highway running parallel to US 9 northward along the eastern bank of the Hudson River to Fishkill.
 I-87 would then have followed the proposed I-84 across the Hudson to rejoin the Thruway outside of Newburgh.
 After the Hudson River Expressway proposal was cancelled in the 1960s, the alignment of I-87 was shifted farther east to follow a newly completed freeway in the Route 22 corridor that started at I-287 in White Plains, then cut north through the extreme southwest corner of Connecticut before reentering New York and reaching I-84 at Brewster.
 I-87 then followed I-84 west to Newburgh.
 In 1970, the I-87 designation was shifted to the New York State Thruway between Newburgh and the Deegan Expressway; its previous alignment between Brewster and White Plains was redesignated as I-684.
-Meanwhile, all of the Adirondack Northway, the portion of I-87 slated to extend from Albany north to the Canadian border, had yet to be built.
+Meanwhile, all of the Adirondack Northway, the portion of I-87 slated to extend from Albany north to the Canada–United States border, had yet to be built.
 Fuller Road Alternate, the spur leading south from the Adirondack Northway to US 20, was originally intended to be part of the Southern Albany Expressway, a proposed highway which would have connected the Northway with I-787 and run parallel to the Thruway between exits 23 and 24.